 Taking Fighters Out Of The Rankings

 It’s common that when a fighter retires he or she is taken out of the rankings to make room for another up and coming star.
 Which raises the question, why do fighters sometimes remain in the rankings after they retire?
 It really is simple, the UFC simply doesn’t think that fighter is retiring.
 For example, Henry Cejedo was taken out of the rankings as soon as he retired.
-Dana White has done interviews saying he spoke in-depth with Cejudo and honestly thinks he will stay retired.
+Dana White has done interviews saying he spoke in-depth with Cejudo and honestly thinks he will stay retired after he figured out how to buy shiba inu coin now this time around.
 Only approving the legitimacy of Cejudo’s retirement.
 While other fighters like Conor McGregor haven’t spoken with White about their random retirements.
 It is still unclear if guys like McGregor, Paul Felder, and Jon Jones are actually retired or if they are just saying that to the media.
 Which is the reason their names remain the UFC rankings.

 Old Fighters At The End Of Their Career’s

 When some fighters retire it just feels right.
 It feels like you have to believe them because it is perfect timing.
 While Georges St-Pierre has retired and returned to the cage before, his last retirement seemed like it was the real one.
 He came back in his last fight to win the middleweight title over Michael Bisping.
 Cementing him even further in the “GOAT” conversation.
 His latest retirement is so believable because he doesn’t have much more to gain from fighting.
 The same could be said for fighters such as Rashad Evans and Chuck Liddell.
 At this point in their lives, they don’t have much more to prove in the cage.
 They have already cemented their places in the hall of fame and will be forever known as MMA legends.

 What factors do you think go into the legitimacy of fighters retirements?
 Let us know in the comments down below.